 Nishi-Nippon Railroad

-Note: different railway companies require different tickets, so check ahead before you board.
+Note: Different railway companies require different tickets, so check ahead before you board.

 Public trains in Japan are operated by, you guessed it, the government.
 In Tokyo, the TOEI Subway is funded and run by the Tokyo Metropolitan Bureau of Transportation.
+These are the best ways to move around the major cities.

 How do I know which train ticket to buy?